tskit-dev/tutorials/terminology_and_concepts.md

 The term Ancestral Recombination Graph (ARG), is commonly used to describe a genetic genealogy.
-In particular, many (but not all) authors use it to mean a genetic genealogy in which details of the position and potentially the timing of all recombination and common ancestor events are explicitly stored.
+In particular, many (but not all) authors use it to mean a genetic genealogy which explictly records details of the position - and potentially the timing - of all recombination and common ancestor events.
 For clarity we refer to this sort of genetic genealogy as a "full ARG".
 Succinct tree sequences can represent many different sorts of ARGs, including "full ARGs", by incorporating extra non-coalescent nodes (see the {ref}`sec_args` tutorial).
 However, tree sequences are